 Read hay statistics and data about the Central South Australia region.

 - Demand is strong in the region.
-It has been reported that stock are taking well to canola hay and the feed tests on this vary.
+It has been reported that stock area taking well to canola hay and the feed tests on this vary.
 Canola which has had nitrogen spread with the anticipation of rain is not testing as well as those crops that have not been treated with nitrogen.
-There is a lot of frosted wheat in the region that is of varying quality.
+There is limited feed available in the region.

 - It has been reported that there is canola hay available in the region for $300-$350/t on farm.